-Indeed, the digital revolution has introduced a seismic shift in customer expectations, whatever the sector.
-Digital customer-centric tools such as webchat, apps and social media are now the norm – and with fresh-faced fintechs snapping at traditional banks’ heels, the race to get ahead is firmly underway in the financial services space.
+Indeed, the digital revolution has introduced a seismic shift in customer expectations, regardless of the sector.
+Digital customer-centric tools such as webchat, apps and social media are now the norm – and with fresh-faced fintechs snapping at the heels of traditional banks, the race to get ahead is firmly underway in the financial services space.

 Is messenger next?